In This Article

 The short answer to this question is yes, mineral oil as a skincare ingredient is safe for use on the skin and hair.
 Why?
 Because the type of mineral oil found in skin and hair care products is graded as safe for consumption by the Food and Drug Administration.
 “The mineral oil we would find in skincare is typically rated as food grade,” says Joanna Vargas, Celebrity Facialist and Founder of Joanna Vargas Salons and Skin Care.

-Regarding whether or not it’s good for the skin, mineral oil itself is non-comedogenic, or not pore clogging, so using it alone won’t leave your pores filled with added gunk.
-However, because mineral oil tends to form a protective layer on the skin, it can trap some other ingredients onto that top layer of the epidermis, which can lead to clogged pores if that ingredient is known to be pore clogging.
+Regarding whether or not it’s good for the skin, according to our experts, mineral oil itself is non-comedogenic, or not pore clogging, so using it alone won’t leave your pores filled with added gunk.
+However, because mineral oil tends to form a protective layer on the skin, it may trap some other ingredients onto that top layer of the epidermis, which might lead to clogged pores if that ingredient is known to be pore clogging.
 “While mineral oil can potentially clog pores, it has a relatively low comedogenicity score in various studies, which in one indicator of propensity to clog pores,” says Dr. Iris Rubin, dermatologist and Founder of SEEN Hair Care.
 “It is occlusive though, and can therefore trap other ingredients on the skin, potentially leading to clogged pores.”

 Oftentimes, mineral oil is featured as an ingredient in combination with other ingredients within a product.
 If you have acne-prone skin, or have pores that are especially prone to clogging, be sure to check your product labels in order to see and feel the best results.
 “It is always important to look at a finished formula to be sure if it is non-comedogenic, since the way ingredients combine really matters,” Rubin adds.
 Common pore-clogging ingredients include carrageenan, Laureth 4, and sodium lauryl sulfate.